 Gaia will significantly improve on Hipparcos for a number of different reasons.
 For example, the collecting area of the primary mirrors means that Gaia will collect more than 30 times the light of its predecessor, allowing for more sensitive and accurate measurements.

-Gaia will be able to measure a star's position and motion 200 times more accurately than Hipparcos.
+Gaia is able to measure a star's position and motion 200 times more accurately than Hipparcos.
 Changes in a star's position and motion are registered as tiny angles.
 As a comparison, if Hipparcos could measure the angle that corresponds to the height of an astronaut standing on the Moon, Gaia will be able to measure his thumbnail!